This article covers:

 If you start today, before too long – if you keep to your financial plan and focus – you may have a tidy pool of savings to see you through turbulent times.

-If you need it, free financial counselling is available in Australia.
+If you are struggling with your finances, free counselling is available in Australia.
 You can contact the National Debt Helpline (NDH) on 1800 007 007.
 As well as running a helpline, the NDH helps consumers find individual counsellors and organisations near to them for support and advice.

 Main image source: igorstevanovic (Shutterstock).